 Not all types of investments are protected by the investor compensation scheme.
 Financial instruments and money are protected, but cryptos, for example, are not included in this definition.

-Compensation up to EUR 20,000
+Compensation up to € 20,000

-Who can get investor compensation?
+Who is eligible for investor compensation?

 The investor compensation scheme is available to private investors.
 Small enterprises that are permitted to publish a summary balance sheet are also eligible.
 There are specific exceptions, however.

-Who cannot get investor compensation?
+Who is not eligible for investor compensation?

-- Managing and supervisory directors, asset managers and personally liable partners of the investment firm in question
+- Managing and supervisory directors, asset managers and personally liable partners of the investment firm in question.

-- Individuals holding 5% or more of the capital of the investment firm in question
+- Individuals holding 5% or more of the capital of the investment firm in question.

 - Professional market players and investors such as banks, insurers, pension funds and government bodies.